-- Trumpet (F1505) – Arguably the most popular mother at the WCC, Mexican gray wolf Trumpet is expected to welcome her third litter of pups this spring.
-After birthing three pups in 2018 and five pups in 2019, and three pups in 2022, the sky is the limit with her third litter!
-Trumpet also has the rare honor of being the biological mom of a wild-dwelling wolf; Hope, her daughter, was cross-fostered into the Saffel Pack in Arizona in May 2019, and her daughter Crumbo was cross-fostered into the Iron Creek Pack in New Mexico in May 2022!
+- Trumpet (F1505) – Arguably the most popular mother at the WCC, Mexican gray wolf Trumpet is expected to welcome her fourth litter of pups this spring.
+After birthing three pups in 2018, five pups in 2019, and three pups in 2022, the sky is the limit with her fourth litter!
+Trumpet also has the rare honor of being the biological mom of two wild-dwelling wolves; Hope, her daughter, was cross-fostered into the Saffel Pack in Arizona in May 2019, and her daughter Crumbo was cross-fostered into the Iron Creek Pack in New Mexico in May 2022!

-- Lava (F2134) – Red wolf Lava is the WCC’s newest wolf to have a brush with motherhood.
+- Lava (F2134) – Red wolf Lava is the WCC’s has had two brushes with motherhood.
 Her journey reminds us that mothers experience many challenges and obstacles, but their love for their children knows no bounds.

 - Sage (F2061) - Red wolf Sage could be the WCC's newest mother.
 We observed several mating ties between Sage and her mate, Jacques, so we're hopeful that a physical manifestation of their love (pups!) arrives this spring!